 According to a Pew Research Center survey conducted in June 2021, 30% of all adults in the United States own at least one firearm, and over 40% live in a household where guns are owned.
 Although the actual number is unknown, it is estimated that there are almost 400 million firearms owned by private citizens.
 Gun and ammunition sales in the U.S. is a $12 billion market, and it has grown significantly over the past year.
+Here is how this affects payment processing for firearms businesses:

 As with any business, the ability to process payments made by credit card is essentially a prerequisite for firearms businesses.
 In general, customers prefer paying by credit card due to its convenience and other factors.
 This can be a problem for firearms businesses.
 Banks and other financial institutions that usually process such payments typically view firearms dealers as “high-risk” businesses, and in many cases will not approve applications for merchant accounts, payment processing, or other services.